tarantool/doc/doc/1.9/book/replication/repl_add_instances.rst

 "Connect" means contact the master over the physical network and receive acknowledgment.
-If there is no acknowledgment after :ref:`box.replication_connect_timeout <cfg_replication-replication_connect_timeout>` seconds (usually 4 seconds), and retries fail or do not happen, then the connect step fails.
+If there is no acknowledgment after :ref:`box.replication_connect_timeout <cfg_replication-replication_connect_timeout>` seconds (usually 4 seconds), and retries fail, then the connect step fails.

 "Sync" means receive updates
 from the master in order to make a local database copy.